Amanita19/Amanita19.github.io/index.md

 - All other core Markdown constructs in

-  GitHub Flavored Markdown (Links to an external site.)
+  GitHub Flavored Markdown

   - The core constructs being Headings, Styling text, Quoting text, Quoting code, Links, Section links, Relative links, Lists, and Task lists

-Once you are finished, **publish your web page** through Github Pages - [instructions here (Links to an external site.)](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
+Once you are finished, **publish your web page** through Github Pages - [instructions here](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
 Include the URL to the published site in your README.md file.